zofe/rapyd-laravel/README.md

 _You need to "show" and "edit" record from an entity?_
 Ok so you need a DataGrid and DataEdit.
-You can build compoments where you want (even multiple widgets on same route).
+You can build widgets where you want (even multiple widgets on same route).
 An easy way to work with rapyd is:
   * make a route to a controller for each entity you need to manage
   * make the entity controller with one method for each widget (one for a datagrid and one for a dataedit)